Sarnak's Conjecture for nilsequences on arbitrary number fields and applications: Introduction

 \textbf{Acknowledgment.} We thank Bernard Host, Nikos Frantzikinakis and Bryna Kra for helpful comments.
-We also thank Nikos Frantzikinakis for the discussion on the precise formulations of the Sarnak's Conjecture related questions stated in Section \ref{s:1}.
+We thank Nikos Frantzikinakis for the discussion on the precise formulations of the Sarnak's Conjecture related questions stated in Section \ref{s:1}.
+We also thank the anonymous referees for their suggestions, which were very helpful in improving the presentation of the paper.